-Prosocial behavior stands for everything we do for others without expecting anything in return, like helping our neighbors with groceries or someone cross the street.
-As with practically anything, though, people have different opinions on why we act this way.
+We all exhibit prosocial behavior, which stands for everything we do for other people without expecting anything in return, like helping our neighbors with groceries or an elder crossing the street.

 Here’s what the sociobiologists are saying

 - All children are born with empathetic “powers” that allow them to bond emotionally with others¹.